wlach/eideticker/README.md

 Eideticker web application.
 Load it by running `./bin/webapp.sh` and then navigating to http://localhost:8080 with your browser.

+If you just want to run through a test *without* capturing any output (e.g. if you are just working on a test and/or don't have a capture rig), pass the --no-capture option.
+For example:

+    ./bin/runtest.py --app-name org.mozilla.fennec --no-capture taskjs

 #### Console profiling

 Console mode is meant for internal profiling.
 You run a program